-Microorganisms that live in the intestine can alter the aging process.
+Microorganisms living in the gut can alter the aging process.
 The discovery could lead to the development of food-based treatments to slow it down and increase longevity.

 An NTU Singapore team has developed an important longevity study that has one key element: butyrate.
 Using mice, the team led by Professor Sven Pettersson NTU Lee Kong Chian School of Medicine transplanted intestinal microbes from old mice (24 months) to young and germ-free mice (6 weeks).
 After eight weeks, the young mice had increased intestinal growth and neurogenesis, which is the production of neurons in the brain.